 Deregulation

 Deregulation is similar to privatization.
-Deregulation is to reduce government power in a particular industry.
-But that doesn’t involve reducing government ownership, but rather through a series of regulatory easing.
+Its goal is to reduce government power in a particular industry.
+However, deregulation doesn’t involve reducing government ownership but rather a series of regulatory easing.

-Deregulation is to create more competition in the industry.
-Deregulation should also ensure fair competition, so as not to lead to private sector monopolies.
+Deregulation aims to create more competition in the industry and ensure fair competition so as not to lead to private sector monopolies.

 Aid for businesses